 Two things tend to happen (and this is near universally a Mac issue, we don't get PC questions about this):

 In both cases the solution is the same:

 You should now be using the correct driver and find all options available.

 Again, this tends to happen only on the Mac.
 If you just can't seem to get the right driver working, or any driver at all, you can completely reset the Print System on the Mac.
 But this is the Nuclear Option - it will remove ALL settings, profiles, drivers etc. for ALL printers you have in there.

 But it does tend to solve just about any really stubborn print issue on the Mac.
 Apple have an article about this.

 These can be fiddly, but are usually quite solvable once you have a few techniques.

 Most feeding issues stem from paper curl or dirty rollers.

-Again, we have an existing article about paper curl but one of the most effective techniques is to glove up and take a cardboard roll, around 3 inches or 8cm in diameter, and gently roll your paper, with the printable side facing out, around this roll.
+Again, we have an existing article about paper curl and various other factors, see below, but one of the most effective techniques is to glove up and take a cardboard roll, around 3 inches or 8cm in diameter, and gently roll your paper, with the printable side facing out, around this roll.
 This roll supports the paper as you do this so there is no chance of a crease or fold occurring, and the act of wrapping the paper around this medium diameter object is very effective at removing the paper curl.

 Sometimes you'll make a gorgeous, perfect print, only for the whole thing to be 'ruined' by some sort of slight mark in the whitespace area of the print.
 There's a few things you can do: